wso2-extensions/identity-tools-cli/docs/cli-mode.md

   -h, --help              help for importAll
   -i, --inputDir string   Path to the input directory
 ```
-The ```--config``` flag is mandatory, and it should provide the path to the env specific config folder which contains the serverConfig.json and toolConfig.json files with the details of the environment that needs the resources to be imported to.
+The ```--config``` flag can be used to provide the path to the env specific config folder which contains the ```serverConfig.json``` and ```toolConfig.json``` files with the details of the environment that needs the resources to be imported into.
+If the flag is not provided, the tool will look for the server configurations in the environment variables.

-The ```--inputDir``` flag is optional, and it should provide the path to the local directory where the resource configuration files are stored.
+The ```--inputDir``` flag can be used to provide the path to the local directory where the resource configuration files are stored.
 If the flag is not provided, the tool will look for the resource configuration files at the current working directory.